Seven Principles For Managing Contractors

 1. You cannot buy off your accountability

-In discussing contractors, clients sometimes express their belief that by contracting work out they are contracting out responsibility for the risk.
-A couple of examples show this not to be the case.
+In discussing contractors, clients sometimes express the (mistaken) belief that by contracting work out they are contracting out responsibility for the risk if something goes wrong.
+The following examples show this not to be the case.

-For instance, when an animal feed producer chose a builder with no experience of fragile roofs to carry out repairs for them because he was £20,000 cheaper than the next bid, the woman carrying out the work fell through a roof light and fractured two vertebrae.
+In 2012 for instance, when a Staffordshire-based animal feed producer chose a builder with no experience of fragile roofs to carry out repairs for them because he was £20,000 cheaper than the next bid, the woman carrying out the work fell through a roof light and fractured two vertebrae.

 The fines and costs paid by the client were three times that paid by the contractor, as the court considered the client’s failure to appoint competent contractors the more serious crime.